ZhgChg.Li

 Introduction

-These effects are not built-in, and the pull-down to close feature only has system card style support starting from iOS 13.
+Because these effects are not built-in, the pull-down-to-close feature only has system card style support starting from iOS 13.

-Recently, while working on a new project, I came across this article which broadened my horizons and revealed more elegant and flexible APIs.
+Until recently, when working on a new project, I read the author’s article and broadened my perspective to discover other APIs that offer more elegant and flexible solutions.

-The content is quite extensive.
-If you’re in a hurry, you can skip to the end for examples or directly download the GitHub project for study!
+The content is a bit long; if you find it troublesome, you can scroll down to see the examples or directly download the GitHub project to study!

 Built-in Calendar Add Effect